-The 90-credit Online Hybrid Juris Doctor (J.D.) curriculum takes four years to complete and consists of online coursework, live sessions and in-person learning experiences called Get Relevant Experience and Applied Learning (Get REAL) weeks.
+The 90-credit Online Hybrid Juris Doctor (J.D.) curriculum takes less than four years to complete (44 months) and consists of online coursework, live sessions and in-person learning experiences called Get Relevant Experience and Applied Learning (Get REAL) weeks.
 The curriculum covers a wide range of legal topics to prepare students to become practicing attorneys and includes courses such as Criminal Law, Professional Responsibility, Transactional Drafting and Trial Practice.

-See below for a full breakdown of the four-year course sequence and course descriptions:
+See below for a full breakdown of the course sequence and course descriptions:

 Begins with an introduction to the role of law in our society, the basic structure of our legal system and the various professional roles that lawyers play in the justice system.
 With this background, the remainder of the course integrates major units on critical reading, legal reasoning, legal research and predictive writing.

 Examination of the area of personal wrongs, including interference with the person or property of another and respective defenses.
 The concepts focused on are negligence and its defenses, intentional torts and their defenses, strict liability, product liability, trespass to land and nuisance, defamation, and the right to privacy.
 A portion of the course will be devoted to skills development.

 The course is designed to strengthen several capacities, traits, and habits that correlate to success in law school and the legal profession.
 Through exercises and multiple formative assessments, students will practice and develop skills and strategies to be effective, self-regulated learners; critical readers; critical thinkers; and analytical writers.
 Coverage includes traditional law school study skills such as critical reading, case briefing, note taking, and outlining; as well as techniques to improve attention, information processing, retention, and recall.
 The course further emphasizes metacognitive skills such as goal setting, problem solving, self-evaluation, and adaptation of strategies in response to one’s own learning progress.